 Body Scan Meditation Exercise

 Begin by assuming any posture that you find yourself most comfortable in, keeping in mind that your back has to be straight.
 Good posture can make such a difference.
-Many of us know that our posture may not be the best, but don’t do anything about it.
+Many of us know that our posture may not be the best, but don’t do anything about it, especially if we choose to spend hours playing on the Xbox.
 With this being said, you may want to look into sites similar to BestGamingChair.com and do some research into gaming chairs.
 You might not have thought about this, but considering they are comfortable, facilitate better posture and reduce neck ache, it does make sense.
 You won’t know if you don’t try or at least read up about it.
 When it comes to meditation, sitting cross-legged is the most common practice.

 - Take deep breaths – breathe slowly and deeply, expanding and contracting your abdominal area.

 - Practice body awareness starting from the crown of your head, all the way down to the toes of your feet.